onnx/onnx/docs/TestCoverage.md

 </details>

-### Or
-There are 2 test cases, listed as following:
+### OrThere are 2 test cases, listed as following:
 <details>
 <summary>or</summary>